LeeTwentyThree/Lee23-LegacySubnauticaMods/Downloads/DownloadPages/DebugHelper.md

 `lookingat (hitTriggers = false)` - Returns the name of the hit collider, its parent, attached rigidbody, and entity root.
 Also useful for RuntimeEditor and similar tools.

+`showcolliders` - Renders all the colliders on the object that is being looked at.

 ### Credits

 Programming done by Lee23.